paolocrosetto/A-choice-process-explanation-of-the-attraction-effect-data/README.md

     -   a model with revisions in choice and no mixed effects: `mlba_revision_v9_Frechet_generalized.stan`
     -   a model with revisions in choice and mixed effects: `mlba_revision_v9_Frechet_generalized_mixed.stan`

+We also include in the repo the `.exe` compiled versions of the `stan` models.
+These were compiled for Windows and might not work on your machine, but they could help in case you have troubles compiling `stan` models on Windows.

 ### Data

 Data is saved to the `data/` folder.